svgdotjs/svg.js/README.md

 ## Contributing
 We love contributions.
-Yes indeed, I used the word LOVE!
+Yes indeed, we used the word LOVE!
 But please make sure you follow the same coding style.
 Here are some guidelines.

 ### Indentation
 We do it with __two spaces__.
 Make sure you don't start using tabs because then things get messy.